Mahmoud-Abdelraouf/Autonomous-Car/README.md

-# Autonomous Obstacle-Avoidance Car with GPS and RTOS Integration
+# Autonomous Obstacle-Avoidance Car with GPS and FreeRTOS Integration

 ## Project Overview

-This project aims to develop an advanced autonomous car capable of detecting obstacles using ultrasonic sensors, avoiding obstacles in real-time, and integrating GPS for navigation.
-Additionally, a Real-Time Operating System (RTOS) will be employed for efficient multitasking and control.
-The goal is to create a comprehensive autonomous system that can navigate through obstacles while following a designated path using GPS coordinates.
+This project aims to develop an advanced autonomous car capable of detecting obstacles using ultrasonic sensors, avoiding obstacles in real-time, integrating GPS for navigation, and utilizing the STM32F103C8 microcontroller along with the FreeRTOS operating system.
+The combination of these technologies will create a sophisticated autonomous system capable of navigating through obstacles while following a designated path using GPS coordinates.

 ## Objectives

 - Integrate a GPS module for accurate navigation and path following.
-- Implement an RTOS for efficient task management and control.
+- Implement FreeRTOS for efficient task management and control.
 - Enhance the obstacle detection and avoidance system using ultrasonic sensors.
 - Develop algorithms for seamless GPS navigation combined with obstacle avoidance.
 - Display real-time position and status on an LCD screen.